home-assistant/home-assistant.io/source/_integrations/switchbee.markdown

 [SwitchBee](https://www.switchbee.com), is an innovation company making smart homes more accessible and affordable to any household environment.

-There is currently support for the following device types within Home Assistant:
+There is currently support for the following device types:

 - Switch
 - Timed Power Switch (Boiler)